Henry-Bi/SeaDiff_TCSVT2025/README.md

 ## Dataset Preparation

-To train SeaDiff, you should download the UIE datasets.
+To train SeaDiff, you should:

+1. Download the UIE datasets.

-Then use [Depth Anything](https://github.com/DepthAnything/Depth-Anything-V2) to estimate monocular depth maps.
+2. Then use [Depth Anything](https://github.com/DepthAnything/Depth-Anything-V2) to estimate monocular depth maps.

-Third, use utils/create_hist_sample.py to estimate histogram representations.
+3. Third, use utils/create_hist_sample.py to estimate histogram representations.

 After preprocessing, our folder structure is as follows:
 ```shell